 - mod_perl examples on mod_perl page.

-- Stash — search the freeswitch-contrib tree of the repository for *.pl for numerous examples of perl scripts running against FreeSWITCH
+- Github — search the freeswitch-contrib tree of the repository for *.pl for numerous examples of perl scripts running against FreeSWITCH